akramoo/akramoo/README.md

 ## 🚀 What I've Been Building

-**🤖 Djezzy Commercial Copilot** — *Data Scientist / AI Engineer @ Djezzy*
-Led a 5-engineer team building a multi-agent BI assistant that answers plain-English business questions over 13 months of commercial data.
-LangGraph orchestration, guarded text-to-SQL validated before it ever touches the warehouse, and durable async execution via Temporal + Kafka + WebSockets so heavy queries never hang behind a spinner.
+**🤖 Djezzy Commercial Copilot** *(Data Scientist / AI Engineer @ Djezzy)* Led a 5-engineer team building a multi-agent BI assistant that answers plain-English business questions over 13 months of commercial data.
+LangGraph handles the orchestration, generated SQL is validated before it ever reaches the warehouse, and Temporal, Kafka, and WebSockets keep heavy queries running in the background instead of behind a loading spinner.

-**🔬 PathOS** — *Master's thesis, graded 17.75/20*
+**🔬 PathOS** *(Master's thesis, graded 17.75/20)*
 A research pipeline for prostate cancer detection from gigapixel whole-slide images: OpenSlide preprocessing, pathology foundation-model embeddings (HistoEncoder / Virchow2), artifact gating, and ABMIL/TransMIL classifiers with attention heatmaps.
 Best run reached **0.915 validation QWK**.

-**🏦 TPMS** — *Software Engineer @ Expertic*
+**🏦 TPMS** *(Software Engineer @ Expertic)*
-An internal service-management platform for bank requests, ticketing, and TPE inventory — role-based access with Next.js, NestJS, Prisma, PostgreSQL, CASL, and SSE notifications.
+An internal service-management platform for bank requests, ticketing, and TPE inventory, with role-based access built on Next.js, NestJS, Prisma, PostgreSQL, CASL, and SSE notifications.

-**💻 Freelance & client work** — *nightbyte*
+**💻 Freelance & client work** *(nightbyte)*
 Shipped multiple web platforms end to end as the sole engineer, from requirements through deployment.

 <div align="center">